-I achieved my Image Consulting Certification from the US, appearing for the Masters award was a very enriching experience.
+I achieved my Image Consulting Certification from the US, appearing for the Master’s award was a very enriching experience.
 The best part about the assessment was that everything is very transparent and there is no room for any discrepancy.
-Unlearning and re-learning new concepts was quite a challenge and I loved it.
-All practicing consultants who feel that they have a good grip and sound subject matter knowledge and feel confident about their consulting skills must appear for assessments as certification from an association always adds credibility and gives you an edge.
+Unlearning and relearning new concepts was quite a challenge and I loved it.
+All practising consultants who feel that they have a good grip and sound subject matter knowledge and feel confident about their consulting skills must appear for assessments as certification from an association always adds credibility and gives you an edge.
 I was excited because firstly this was a different learning experience and a great opportunity to meet and exchange new perspectives.

 This is Suman’s business;

 I am the director of Image Consulting Business Institute (ICBI).
-She has also written a book- First impressions, Lasting Impressions.
+She has also written a book- First Impressions, Lasting Impressions.

 What her Masters means to her;

-Life is all about learning and competing with your own self, if you have the knack of evolving, you must believe in continual education, keep testing your skills and keep improving them.
+Life is all about learning and competing with your own self if you have the knack of evolving, you must believe in continual education, keep testing your skills and keep improving them.
 This will only improve confidence and competence and remove all insecurities.I totally believe in the openness and transparency and FIPI masters award is a great platform to exhibit your true potential.

 Sarah Brummit and her Master’s Story